sherrischeer/UX-Design/README.md

 ![help](https://user-images.githubusercontent.com/32137384/49033993-52a85a80-f176-11e8-8a07-1016647f3b65.png)

+#### In summary:

-#### In summary, UX design is understanding the user needs and pain points, through user research, protyping and testing.
+#### UX design is understanding the user needs and pain points, through user research, protyping and testing.
 Then arriving at a solution that will solve this conflict and accomplish the goals.

 #### Once the solution has been identified, the UI designer creates the visual, digital interface that will best serve this solution.